enricobautista/AutoPepVax/README.md

 ```

 ### Installation
-Download the repository at [https://github.com/enricobautista/AutoPepVax.git](https://github.com/enricobautista/AutoPepVax.git), or copy the following code into your command prompt at the desired directory with the following code.
+Download the repository at [https://github.com/enricobautista/AutoPepVax.git](https://github.com/enricobautista/AutoPepVax.git), or copy the following code into your command prompt at the desired directory.
 ```bash
 git clone https://github.com/enricobautista/AutoPepVax.git
 ```